HackBulgaria/Azure-Tech-Entrepreneurship-Course/README.md

 Materials for the Tech Entrepreneurship course with Azure.

-Be sure to join the [Technical Entrepreneurship Facebook group](https://www.facebook.com/groups/660391594061447/) to ask question and to receive program updates.
+Be sure to join the [Technical Entrepreneurship Facebook group](https://www.facebook.com/groups/660391594061447/) to ask questions and to receive program updates.

-Here is the program so far:

-## Как да създадем SaaS приложение в cloud-а
+## Course syllabus

 1. SaaS in the Azure Cloud;
   1. Какво е SaaS;